Time reversal symmetry breaking and odd viscosity in active fluids: Green-Kubo and NEMD results

 Recent work by Epstein and Mandadapu~\cite{Epstein2019} reveals that odd viscosity arises in two-dimensional chiral active fluids due to the breaking of time reversal symmetry at the level of stress correlations.
 This is demonstrated by a set of Green-Kubo relations derived through the application of the Onsager regression hypothesis~\cite{Onsager1931a,Onsager1931b,Kubo1957b}.
 In this Communication, we evaluate these Green-Kubo relations using molecular dynamics simulations of a model system composed of microscopically torqued dumbbells, finding them to be in good agreement with non-equilibrium molecular dynamics (NEMD) flow simulations across a wide range of densities and activities (Fig.~\ref{fig:gk_nemd_compare}).

-\textbf{\textit{Theory.}} We begin by reviewing the continuum theory in~\cite{Epstein2019} for two-dimensional viscous active fluids with internal spin.
-This provides the setting for the derivation of Green-Kubo relations for viscosity coefficients in fluids breaking time reversal symmmetry.
-Because the chiral active dumbbell model considered in this paper is capable of storing angular momentum in the form of molecular or internal spin, we anticipate coupling between a velocity field $v_i$ and a spin field $m$.
+\textbf{\textit{Theory.}} We begin by reviewing the continuum theory for two-dimensional viscous active fluids with internal spin.
+This provides the setting for the derivation of Green-Kubo relations for viscosity coefficients in fluids breaking time reversal symmetry.
+Because the chiral active dumbbell model considered in this paper is capable of storing angular momentum in the form of internal (\emph{i.e.}\ molecular) spin, we anticipate possible coupling between a velocity field $v_i$ and a spin field $m$.
 These satisfy balance equations for linear and angular momentum, as proposed by Dahler and Scriven~\cite{dahler1961angular}:

 $T_{ij}$ denotes the stress tensor and $C_i$ the spin flux, which accounts for transfer of internal angular momentum across surfaces.
 The variables $g_i$ and $G$ denote body forces and body torques, respectively.
 Finally note that the balance of angular momentum includes a term in which the two-dimensional Levi-Civita tensor $\epsilon_{ij}$ is contracted with the stress, so that the antisymmetric component of the stress may be nontrivial.
 We use the notation $a_{,i}=\partial a/\partial x_i$.